AD4GD/pilot-2-biodiversity/graphab/readme.md

 **TO RUN THE FULL CYCLE WITHOUT DOCKERFILE** (if input data are prepared for each case study):
 1. In the container, run `nohup ./graphab_wrapper.sh {case_study}`.
 It will create connectivity outputs for the case study grouped by habitats (or so-called sub case studies).
-# TODO: implement case_study .
+**TODO**: implement case_study .
 Multiple names of case studies are supported (list them with comma), but it is generally not recommended to run this command with multiple case studies, as Graphab computations might take significant amount of time even for one case study.
 Example: ``nohup ./graphab_wrapper.sh cat_aggr`
 Multiple names of case studies are supported (list them with comma.)
 2. In the container, run `nohup python3 ./glob.py {case_study}` to harmonise global connectivity indices and create statistics in CSV, where `{case_study}` is the name of case study (multiple names are supported by listing with comma).
 Example: `python3 ./glob.py cat_aggr`
 *NOTE: We do not implement the argument to choose from the available habitats as this command is usually quickly executed for all habitats*
-# TODO: `python3 ./glob.py {case_study} --combine_case_studies"` to combine all stats from multiple case studies
+**TODO**: `python3 ./glob.py {case_study} --combine_case_studies"` to combine all stats from multiple case studies
 3. In the container, run `nohup python3 ./join_gpkg2tif.py {case_study}` to translate the part of outputs with global indices to GeoTIFF format.
 It will create one-band GeoTIFF files for each index computed previously, for all case studies specified (and for all habitats).
 Multiple names of case studies are supported (list them with comma).
 Example:
 *NOTE: We do not implement the argument to choose from the available habitats as this command is usually quickly executed for all habitats*